CeylonFlair/backEnd/user-service/README.md

 # User Service

 User microservice for authentication, registration, profile management, and security features in a MERN microservices setup.
+A user can simply sign up register and manage their profile using this

 ## Features